-- dist_sync_fn\(\pi\) (Optional[Callable]) Function to be used to perform states synchronization - process_group # (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - should_sync ¶ (bool) Whether to apply to state synchronization.
-This will have an impact only when running in a distributed setting. - restore_cache ¶ (bool) Whether to restore the cache state so that the metrics can continue to be accumulated. - distributed_available f (Optional[Callable]) Function to determine if we are running inside a distributed setting
+- dist_sync_fn¶ (Optional[Callable]) Function to be used to perform states synchronization - process_group # (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - should_sync ¶ (bool) Whether to apply to state synchronization.
+This will have an impact only when running in a distributed setting. - should_unsync (bool) Whether to restore the cache state so that the metrics can continue to be accumulated.

+• distributed_available for (Optional[Callable]) - Function to determine if we are running inside a distributed setting unsync(should unsync=True)